saichandana46/test-frequency-analysis/README.md

 # How to install and run the project:

-- Download the zipped repo
+- Download the zipped repo, unzip it
 - This is a python based project
 - Install Python version 3.6+, Current Python version I used is Python 3.8.12
 - Python Libraries involved: json, re, os, datetime, collections, typing